 - Attend regular committee meetings, scheduled twice a year, on Fridays during business hours.
 The committee sets its meeting schedule each fall for the following calendar year.
-All meetings during the COVID-19 emergency have been held by webinar.

 - Prepare for regular meetings by reading materials sent one to two weeks in advance of the scheduled meeting date.
 The packets take an average of two to four hours to read.